The Strategic Action Plan affords us an opportunity to work innovatively and energetically together to take control of our future.

 Leading the Charge

-This campus-wide initiative is being developed by a 21-person committee representing diverse facets of Southeast.
-Your colleagues accepted this challenge to create a strategic action plan, discovering a comprehensive vision to design and build Southeast’s future.
+This campus-wide initiative was developed by a 21-person committee representing diverse facets of Southeast.
+The group accepted this challenge to create a strategic action plan, discovering a comprehensive vision to design and build Southeast’s future.

 Ms. WyKeshia Atkins / Director of Learning Assistance Programs